d-ries/linux-essentials/04_filesandfolders/99_assignments.md

-# Assignment on working with files
+# Assignment on working with files and folders

 ## Task 1
 Navigate to your home directory